Says You!: Rounds of the game

-Rounds 1, 3, and 5 vary from week to week and consist of signature categories such as "What's the Difference?", "Odd Man Out", "Melded Movies", and "Common Threads", as well as a variety of miscellaneous literary wordplay.
+Rounds 1, 3, and 5 vary from week to week and consist of signature categories such as "Definitions & Derivations", "What's the Difference?", "Odd Man Out", "Melded Movies", and "Common Threads", as well as a variety of miscellaneous literary wordplay.
 Typically, six questions per round are asked, one aimed at each individual panelist, though assistance and interjections from their teammates are common.
 The host traditionally advises listeners to grab a pen & paper to play along with the teams, as "that's how we do it here".
 On occasion, that week's musical guest aids in a game themed around song lyrics, typically played as the final round.
 Some rounds reflected the culture, community names, and history of the location of that taping.

 Rounds 2 and 4 are the Bluffing Rounds.
 Similar to the game show Liar's Club and the radio show Call My Bluff, the three members of one team are given an obscure word (e.g. cacafuego); one of them gets the actual definition, and the other two must bluff with fake definitions composed during a brief musical interlude, traditionally provided by a live musical guest.
 The other team attempts to determine the correct definition from the three presented.
 Ten points are awarded for guessing or bluffing successfully.
 Select early episodes instead featured a "Biofictionary" round, where teams had to guess the claim to fame of a person rather than a word's definition; this round was last held in season 11.